-Please return this form, or call the Temple office, ext.
-108, if you wish to arrange for the sanctuary to be reserved for you.
-We will confirm your appointment by phone or email.
+Please return this form or call the Clergy Administrator at ext.
+112 if you wish to arrange a photography appointment.

 Photography sessions are usually 1 hr in length.
 Please do not bring any food into the sanctuary.
 Your cooperation is very much appreciated.